Outer-Wilds-New-Horizons/new-horizons/README.md

 A planet creator for Outer Wilds.

+You can view the addons creators have made [here](https://outerwildsmods.com/mods/newhorizons/addons/)!

 Planets are created using a JSON file format structure, and placed in the `planets` folder.

 <!-- TOC -->